alisdt/python-beginners/source/simple_drawing.rst

 ============

-"Turtle" is a python feature like a drawing board, which lets you command a turtle to draw all over it!
+"Turtle" is a python feature like a drawing board, which lets you command a little character called a turtle to draw all over it!

 You can use functions like ``turtle.forward(...)`` and ``turtle.left(...)`` which can move the turtle around.